School-to-prison pipeline: Mental health relating to the SPP

 Where there are undetected and untreated child mental health concerns, this can lead to unwanted suspensions and expulsions.
 When teachers include strategies to address the concerns found in students, it leads to students wanting to pursue their own academic achievement and success.

 Students with diagnosable mental health problems suffer under zero-tolerance policies.
 Such policies aim to create safer classrooms by removing potential disruptions, but many in mental health, social services, courts, or other related fields believe they fail in this goal and may result in less safe schools and communities.
 School is considered a protective factor against "delinquent conduct" and removing students from such an environment harms their ability to succeed.

 An American Psychological Association Zero Tolerance Task Force report found that "students with disabilities, especially those with emotional and behavioral disorders, appear to be suspended and expelled at rates disproportionate to the representation in the population".

 Zero-tolerance policies also fail to account for neurological development in youths.
-Studies show that the brain is still "under construction" until about age 21.
+Studies show that the brain is still "under construction" until at least age 25.
 Youth are more likely to take risks, act impulsively, and exercise poor judgment.
 When these actions result in their involvement with the criminal justice system, they are punished rather than taught how to develop.

 One issue in improving mental health services in school and interrupting the SPP is that schools are unequipped to identify disorders and provide help for them.